tabbykatz/portfolio/writings/how-to-use-markdown-with-this-blog-engine.md

 ---

 _If you want to use this setup to write blog posts, here are some tips!
-This section is acheived by using underscores for emphasis and has a drop cap first letter._
+This section is achieved by using underscores for emphasis and has a drop cap first letter._

 ![How This Page Renders](/md-example.png)